zhou1003/covid_government/index.md

 Here are some interesting questions which we’ll dive into:
 * How fast do governments in different countries respond to the new domestic cases?
-* How has people's lifestype changed?
+* How has people's lifestyle changed?
 Specifically, how has people's mobility changed during covid?
 * How effective are governments' enforcement on defeating covid?
 Or say how to measure the performance of covid-fighting measures delivered by governments?